Get The Top News In Search

 Taking on a new job can be both exciting and overwhelming 一 taking on a new industry, even more so.
 I joined Go Fish Digital after a mid-pandemic departure from the publishing industry, equal parts eager to learn and scared my new role was more than I could handle.
 The company I previously worked for was humble in both size and practice, a team of three creatives used to old-school marketing, trying our best to keep up with digital marketing strategies and increasingly tech-savvy consumers.
 Needless to say, when I came to GFD, it was like landing in a foreign country with no knowledge of the language.
 I felt like the new kid on the first day of school.

-A review of my Google search history during those early days in digital marketing paints a picture of a panicked woman — basically the human version of the scream emoji.
+A review of my Google search history during those early days in digital PR paints a picture of a panicked woman — basically the human version of the scream emoji.
 Some of my personal favorites, funny in hindsight, include:

 “Will a no-follow link give me a virus if I click on it?”